Flu

 Scenario Modeling Hub

-In the first influenza round of 2023-24, we generated pre-season projections for the period Sep 3, 2023 to June 1, 2024.
-We considered 6 scenarios representing the impact of 3 different levels of vaccine coverage (similar to the 2021-22 season, and 20% higher or lower), combined with the dominance of the influenza A/H3N2 or A/H1N1 subtype.
-Ensemble projections are based on contributions from 10 teams (including 9 contributing national projections).
+In the first influenza round of the 2024-25 season, the Scenario Modeling Hub generated pre-season projections for the 43-week period from Sunday, Aug 11, 2024 to Saturday, June 7, 2025.
+We considered 6 scenarios representing the impact of 3 levels of vaccine coverage (20% higher than in the 2022-23 reference season, similar to the reference season, and 20% lower than the reference season), combined with the dominance of the influenza A/H3N2 or A/H1N1 subtype.
+Ensemble projections are based on contributions from 9 teams (including 8 contributing national projections) using the trimmed linear opinion pool approach.

 Our main findings include:

-• The hospitalization and death burden of the next influenza season will be more heavily driven by the dominant subtype than by vaccination coverage, with an A/H3N2-dominant season projected to have moderate to high impact, and A/H1N1 low to moderate impact, compared to influenza epidemics in the past decade.
+• The dominant subtype will more heavily drive the hospitalization and death burden this influenza season than vaccination: we project an A/H3N2-dominant season would have moderate to high burden of disease compared to a low to moderate burden from a A/H1N1-dominant season, compared to influenza epidemics in the past decade.

-• In all scenarios, ensemble projections suggest a prolonged period of high influenza activity before and after the New Year, in part due to differences in projected peak timing across models.
+• In all scenarios, ensemble projections suggest a prolonged period of high influenza activity between December and February, in part due to differences in projected peak timing across models.
 Periods of high influenza activity tend to occur earlier in A/H3N2 projections while A/H1N1 projections have more protracted activity lasting into the Spring.

-• Based on median ensemble projections, the combined impact of influenza and COVID-19 on hospitalizations is projected to be lower than that last season (2022-23).
-This is based on the assumption of high immune escape for COVID-19, and moderate COVID-19 booster uptake in all age groups (Round 17 scenario A, https://covid19scenariomodelinghub.org/).
-This combined impact is based on the median of both flu and COVID19 scenarios and there is considerable variability within these projections that is not captured by the median.
+• The combined impact of influenza and COVID-19 on hospitalizations is projected to remain similar to that of last season (2023-24), irrespective of the flu scenario (based on 50% projection intervals).
+These estimates are based on the assumption of high immune escape for COVID-19, and moderate COVID-19 booster uptake in all age groups (Round 18 scenario A, https://covid19scenariomodelinghub.org/ ).

 • A few caveats are worth noting: